 There are three choices for a cleaning solution (use one type only):

-While AeroGardens are generally cleaned between plantings, there may be occasions where you’d like to clean the AeroGarden with plants in it.
-This can happen if the system was filled with contaminated water that’s led to growth of mold or algae.
-Cleaning the AeroGarden while a planting is growing is easiest if you remove the plants from the system, do your cleaning, and then replace the plants.
+While AeroGardens are generally cleaned between plantings, there may be occasions when you’d like to clean the AeroGarden with plants in it.
+This can happen if the system is filled with contaminated water, leading to mold or algae growth.
+Cleaning the AeroGarden while planting is growing is easiest if you remove the plants from the system, do your cleaning, and then replace the plants.

 Start by raising up the light arm as high as possible to get the lamp out of the way.
 Fill a basin or sink with clean, fresh water.
 Remove the entire top deck with the plants still in their slots if possible.
 Prop the deck up in the basin (I use chopsticks) so that the roots hang in the water but the grow deck still holds the pods at the top.
 Then do your cleaning work, rinse the reservoir, and replace the plants with fresh clean water.